HolmesLab/holmeslab/docs/Admin/citi.md

 Created by: Kaley Joss
 Updated: 16 Jan 2024

-One (1) CITI course is required by Rutgers for researchers.
-Taking any one of the following courses is sufficient ([source](https://research.rutgers.edu/researcher-support/research-compliance/research-integrity/collaborative-institutional-training)):
+These CITI courses are required by Rutgers for researchers ([source](https://research.rutgers.edu/researcher-support/research-compliance/research-integrity/collaborative-institutional-training)):

 - Biomedical / Clinical Research Investigators **Basic/Refresher**
 - Social & Behavioral Research **Basic/Refresher**
-- Biomedical Research **Basic/Refresher**
+- GCP - Social and Behavioral Research Best Practices for Clinical Research

 **Follow the steps below to see what action you need to take.**